We produce the resolution and closure you need.

 - A host of California Labor Code requirements for “working conditions” including paystub information and the use of sitting stools for retail checkout clerks, for example.

 The point of this list is that it accords employees a two-prong set of remedies: the specific statutory protection and a common law protection against wrongful termination because an employee asserts the statutory right.
-California agencies offer assistance in pursuing your rights against discrimination [Department of Fair Employment and Housing] and wage [Labor Code] violations [CA Dept. of Labor Standards Enforcement (Labor Commissioner)].
+California agencies offer assistance in pursuing your rights against discrimination [California Civil Rights Department] and wage [Labor Code] violations [CA Dept. of Labor Standards Enforcement (Labor Commissioner)].

 Employment Law Accords A Full Measure of Financial and Emotional Remedies, plus Recoupment of Your Attorney Fees and Costs.